 This programme is jointly funded by the University of Warwick and the European Union's Horizon 2020 Marie Skłodowska Curie Actions COFUND scheme.
-The next call for applications will open in October 2017.
+The next call for applications is now open.

 The IAS WIRL-COFUND project has received funding the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska Curie Actions COFUND scheme to develop the next generation of research leaders.
 WIRL-COFUND will build on the successful training model developed in the IAS fellowship programmes to bring together early career researchers from around the world into an interdisciplinary research environment.
 WIRL-COFUND fellows will be expected to undertake research in an area that is linked to one of the Warwick Global Research Priorities.